Instructor:

 student's responsibility to initiate contact

-with University's Disability Resources for
+with the University's Disability Resources for

 Students staff and to follow the established